What to Wear for Your Professional Headshot

 Black and White

 Black or White wardrobe choices are usually used for very distinct personal brands because they are such high contrast colors.
 It’s hard to pull details out of blacks in a photograph so I suggest using it as an undershirt or picking a shirt that has some texture to help bring out the definition.
-But, if it is your signature look we will definitely rock that look!
-When considering whites, a plain white shirt can become visually distracting when it’s the brightest thing you see in the image.
-Remember, we want your expression and eyes to be the key focus.
+But, if it is your signature look then we will definitely rock that look!

 While not everyone worries about the slimming effects of clothing, for those of us that do, here are some good tips to keep in mind when choosing your colors.